CS126SP20/Hot-Shot-psavla2/DEVELOPMENT.md

 - **4/21/20** Added functionality to control the ball with the space key
      - Register score if ball collides with the hoop

+- **4/26/20** Worked on decomposition of function into different classes -Created board/ball classes

+- **4/27/20** Added speed feature which makes the board move faster as score increases.
+Need to:
+    [ ] Work on mouse-click
+    [ ] Fix score detection

+- **4/28/20** Added speed feature which makes the board move faster as score increases.
+Need to:
+    [x] Move ball in direction of mouse click
+    [x] Fix score detection (not hardcoded)